Charles-Zhang-Experiments/PortfolioMonteCarloSim/README.md

 ![Example](./Example/Example.png)

+The automatically generated ETL breakdown provides a preliminary analysis of the factors contributing to the final risk value.

 ## Overview

 There are two complications in the overall solution (e.g. for Question 1):

 1. **Data downloading and preprocessing**: For manual operations one can download CSV files from the web and manually clean up the data for missing entries and mis-matching dates, but for generic general-purpose API-based data source, the program must be smart enough to automatically handle errors in data.
 This part of code is mostly done inside `PortfolioAnalyzer` class.
 2. **Data simulation and processing**: When proper data is fetched and ready for processing, the actual simulation is quite trivial; This is done with the help of classes inside `Algorithm` namespace.
+3. **Report generation**: The actual ETL and MaxETL computations are done by `Reporter` class, which is seperate from the simulation process.
+It processes the simulated result and perform additional transformations on the return data to obtain risk values.

 ## How to Run